Egypt national football team

-Egypt has won the African Cup a record seven times.
-In the international stage, Egypt has made three appearances in the World Cup and was the first African and Arab team to make an appearance.
-They also hold the record for the oldest player to have played at the World Cup.
+Egypt is Africa's oldest national football team and has won the Africa Cup of Nations a record seven times.
+The team has made three appearances in the FIFA World Cup and was the first-ever African and Middle Eastern team to make such an appearance.

+Internationally, Egypt became a bronze medalist at the 2001 FIFA U-20 World Cup in Argentina.

 History

 The first Egyptian national football team was constituted in 1920, the first African football team created to compete in the Summer Olympics in Belgium.
 The opening match of their campaign was a loss against the Italians.
-Between 1958 and 1961, the country had a political unity with Syria and went under the name of United Arab Republic, though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers and the team played in the Africa Cup of Nations.
-The Pharaohs had appeared in three FIFA World Cups and they are the most successful team in the Africa Cup of Nations, winning the competition seven times, with the 2010 Africa Cup of Nations being the most recent one.

-Africa Cup of Nations
+Egypt has qualified for the FIFA World Cup three times: in 1934, in 1990 and 2018.
+Egypt was the first African country to qualify for the World Cup, beating Mandatory Palestine.
+They lost to Hungary 4–2 in their first and only match in 1934, with the two Egyptian goals scored by Abdulrahman Fawzi.

+In the qualification process for the 1938 World Cup, Egypt withdrew.
+They did not enter 1950 qualification.
+In 1954 qualifying, they faced Italy but failed to qualify.
 Egypt first participated in the first Africa Cup of Nations tournament in 1957.
 In their first game, a semi-final, they faced Sudan, winning 2–1; Egypt won 4–0 in the final.

-In their second participation in the Africa Cup of Nations in 1959, Egypt became champions again.
+They withdrew for the 1958, and one year later, Egypt were AFCON champions again.
 There were only three teams in that tournament, Ethiopia, Sudan, and Egypt, who were undefeated.

+Between 1958 and 1961, the country had a political union with Syria and went under the name of United Arab Republic, though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers.

+Egypt withdrew for the 1962, 1966 and 1970 World Cup tournaments.
+The country entered 1974 World Cup qualification, but did not qualify.
 They lost their first final in the Africa Cup of Nations in 1962.

-Their fourth appearance came in 1963 in Ghana.
+Their fourth AFCON appearance came in 1963 in Ghana.
 Egypt was placed in Group B with Sudan and Nigeria, defeating Nigeria 6–3, but drawing 2–2 against Sudan.
 Despite being undefeated in the group stage, they were ranked second, behind Sudan by goal difference.
-Egypt, as runners-up in Group B, participated in the 3rd place match, playing against Ethiopia, winning 3–0.
+Egypt, as runners-up in Group B, participated in the third place match, playing against Ethiopia, winning 3–0.
 For the 1965 Africa Cup of Nations, Egypt qualified for the tournament, but withdrew because of their diplomatic relationship with hosts Tunisia.
 They also withdrew in 1968.